Karsens/leckr-landing/README.md

 Goal: Figure out if it's probably viable

-## B) Prototype & Pre-validation (±16h and $±1000,-)
+## B) Prototype & Pre-validation (±16h)

 If the concept doesn't feel good, quit.
 If the concept feels and looks good on paper, it's time to prototype & pre-validate.
 Before making the app, it's important to get some feedback.

 B1) Read about techniques that suit validating and prototyping your SaaS product: Examples: [1](https://ryanbattles.com/post/product-validation-techniques) [2](https://briancasel.com/validating-a-saas-product-step-by-step/) and more (search for [SaaS validation](https://www.google.com/search?q=saas+validation&oq=saas+validation&aqs=chrome..69i57j69i60l2.1416j0j4&sourceid=chrome&ie=UTF-8).)

-B2) Create a landing page
+B2) Create a landing page, assets and copy for multiple target-audiences and/or varying copy

-B3) Create assets

-B4) Funnel 1: Ad -> Basic landing page -> Email -> Form -> Follow up form
+B3) Set up nice basic landing page funnel "BLPF": Basic landing page -> Email -> Form -> Follow up form -> Status updates

-B5) Funnel 2: ProductHunt announcement, Reddit, Show HN, Forums, Friends
+NB: You can also enable pre-launch sharability features and pre-order options, in order to measure CPP and VF

+B4) Add Channels that lead early adopters to the BLPF:

+- FB, Google & other Ads ($0.01C per view, ±$1-5 per click)
+- ProductHunt announcement
+- Reddit
+- Show HN
+- Forums
+- Organize or join meetups, events, conferences
+- Invite a group of friends for a feedback session

-B6) Evaluation: Evaluate KPI's and feedback, send this to advisors & potential investors.
+B5) Evaluation: Evaluate KPI's and feedback, tweak website copy, send this to advisors & potential investors.

 Goal: at least 100 filled in forms.

 ## C) PoC & Validation (±80h)

 If the ads conversions and form-feedback are promising, continue.
 Otherwise, go back to the ideas stage, or give up.
 Now it's time to really spend some time.

 C1) Build & test the app myself